How to Write a Personal Statement

 Explain to the school why you are a great fit and why you wish to attend their institution.
 Persuade them with compelling reasons as to why you should be selected.

 If you are applying for multiple schools they may ask similar questions, but do not use the exact same statement for each school.
 Attempt to personalize it depending on the school you wish to attend.
 It may be more work, but the reviewer will appreciate your dedication to their school.

 - Paint a Picture

 You want to tell a story with your writing and keep the reader interested and attracted to your life story.
 There must be a distinct reason for your choice of career.
 Tell the reader about your future goals and how you initially discovered the prospective field.
-Oftentimes a recruiter who is reviewing applications was in your position once, make them remember what it was like to be in your shoes and remind them that they too fell in love with the field of study.
+Oftentimes a recruiter who is reviewing applications was in your position once, make them remember what it was like to be in your shoes and remind them that they too fell in love with their field of study.

-Hopefully you now know how to write a personal statement so that you may move on to the next steps in your professional life.
+We hope that you now know how to write a personal statement so that you may move on to the next steps in your professional life.
 Good luck during the admission process, and don't forget to tell your story well!